-The real value of IIoT lies in harvesting and applying data in new ways.
+The real value of IIoT solutions lies in harvesting and applying data in new ways.
 Companies that are quick out of the gate and establish themselves as experts have a real opportunity to own their market segments.
 But, long-term IIoT success and scalability involve more than just a great idea.
-Brands must shift their organizational models to not only develop IIoT products but also to provide internal support to fully leverage their capabilities—a challenge that will often require the help of an outside partner.
+Brands must shift their organizational models to not only develop IIoT products and IIoT solutions but also to provide internal support to fully leverage their capabilities—a challenge that will often require the help of an outside partner.

 Planning for an IIoT future that’s anything but clear may seem daunting.
 Yet, companies that plan early and take small steps will find themselves on a solid pathway to success.

-The Future Possibilities of IIoT
+The Future Possibilities of IIoT Solutions

 Although it may be difficult for companies to imagine, given the current state of the industry, future IIoT solutions might look like the consumer-facing Internet of Things (IoT), with humans functioning as passive participants while devices interact around them.
 For example, picture a shipping facility that has outfitted every step of its process, from sourcing to packing, labeling to shipping, with IIoT-enabled sensors.
 Each device in the process provides its own diagnostic information about the shop floor, including orders completed per hour, necessary maintenance and underutilized resources.